-Log level Method Log information to be output Cautions for application release ERROR Log.e() Log information which is output Log information as per left may be when application is in a fatal state.
-WARN Log.w() INFO Log.i() Other than above, log information which is output to notify any sensitive information should not be output in these levels.
+Log level Method Log information to be output Cautions for application release ERROR Log.e() Log information which is output Log information as per left may be when application is in a fatal state. referred by users, so it could be WARN Log.w() Log information which is output output both in development when application faces the version application and in release unexpected serious situation. version application.
+Therefore, INFO Log.i() Other than above, log information sensitive information should not which is output to notify any be output in these levels.

-Table 4.8-1 Selection standards of log levels and log output method remarkable changes or results in DEBUG Log.d() application state.
-Program's internal state information which needs to be output temporarily for analyzing the cause of specific bug when developing application.
+Table 4.8-1 Selection standards of log levels and log output method remarkable changes or results in application state.
+DEBUG Log.d() Program's internal state information which needs to be output temporarily for analyzing the cause of specific bug when developing application.
 Log information as per left is only for application developers.
 Therefore, this type of information should not be output in case of release version VERBOSE Log.v() Log information which is not applied to any of above.
 Log information which application developer outputs for many purposes, is applied this.
 For example, in case of outputting server communication data to dump. application.